AdobeDocs/experience-platform.en/help/xdm/tutorials/explore.md

 ![](../images/tutorials/explore/filter.png)

-You can also use the search bar to narrow results even further.
-Any resources whose titles match the search query appear at the top of the list.
-Further down in the list is a **[!UICONTROL Standard Fields]** section, which lists any resources containing standard XDM fields that match the search query.
+You can also use the search bar to narrow down results to resources whose names match the search query.

 ![](../images/tutorials/explore/search.png)